avaus/bigdata-cluster/README.md

 berks vendor
 ```

-Now you can start the machines.
-In the project folder, run this command:
+Now we can start the machines.
+In the project folder, run this command

 ```bash
 vagrant up
 ```

 It the first time, this command builds the machines.
 After that, this command is to turn on the machines.
-Please visit [Vagrant's website](https://docs.vagrantup.com/v2/getting-started/index.html) to learn how to etc. suspend, halt and destroy machines.
+Please visit [Vagrant’s website](https://docs.vagrantup.com/v2/getting-started/index.html) to learn how to stop or destroy machines and other stuffs.
 When the building is completed (for the first time of running vagrant up) or the machines are turned one, you can access

 - Hue Web UI at http://data-master-ip:8888